Athens News: History against the dictatorship

-In April 1973, Athens News, along with Bradini, and Thessaloniki, were the only newspapers in Greece to publish comments by Konstantinos Karamanlis criticising the dictatoship.
+In April 1973, Athens News, along with Bradini, and Thessaloniki, were the only newspapers in Greece to publish comments by Konstantinos Karamanlis criticising the dictatorship.
 The editions of all three newspapers were confiscated by the dictators.

 Reception

-Athens News has been described as "The main English-language newspaper, available in most resorts, is the Athens News (weekly every Friday, online at ®www.athensnews .gr; €2.50), in colour with good features and Balkan news, plus entertainment and arts listings.".
-Athens News has been described as a "historic newspaper", and as "having written its own history [in the annals] of the Greek Press".
+Athens News has been described as "The main English-language newspaper, available in most resorts, is the Athens News, in colour with good features and Balkan news, plus entertainment and arts listings.".
+It has also been described as a "historic newspaper", and as "having written its own history [in the annals] of the Greek Press".

-Rough Guides writes: "The online edition of the Athens News, Greece's longest-running, quality English-language newspaper with the city's top shows." and "By far the best of the English language newspapers is the four-colour Athens news (daily except Monday online at athensnews.gr).
+Rough Guides writes: "The online edition of the Athens News, Greece's longest-running, quality English-language newspaper with the city's top shows."

-It has been described as "The main English-language newspaper, available in most resorts, is the Athens News (weekly every Friday, online at ®www.athensnews .gr; €2.50), in colour with good features and Balkan news, plus entertainment and arts listings.".

-Rough guides to Europe describes it as a " Useful and literate English-language daily". while in the book Transitions it is mentioned that: "Greece and the Mediterranean English-language newspapers such as The Athens News (www.athensnews.gr) and The Portugal News (www.tlie-news.net) may be helpful sources of job vacancies."
+The book Transitions mentions that "Greece and the Mediterranean English-language newspapers such as The Athens News and The Portugal News may be helpful sources of job vacancies."
 Athens News is also cited in academic publications and books.